wso2/docs-open-banking/en/docs/about/security-concepts.md

+Security refers to the means through which computer systems are protected from damage and disruption without being compromised to risks and vulnerabilities.
+WSO2 Open Banking implements security at the application level and transport level and this page describes the application and transport layer security concepts along with their functionality.

 ###Application-level security
 Application layer is the closest layer to the PSU, which also is the most vulnerable for attacks on integrity and non-repudiation of data.
+Application-level security helps to determine the user who can access an application/its data and the tasks they can perform.

 ####Encryption
 Encryption is the process of translating/encoding data/messages (plaintext) using an algorithm (cipher) into a secret code (ciphertext) that can only be accessed by authorised entities with a secret key or a password.

-####Strong Customer Authentication/ Consumer Authentication
+####Strong Customer Authentication (SCA)

-<strong>Strong Customer Authentication (SCA)</strong> is the process of verifying the identity of a user when initiating
-a payment or accessing banking information via a third-party application.
+is the process of verifying the identity of a user when initiating a payment or accessing banking information via a third-party application.
 SCA minimises fraudulent activities by preventing identity theft.
-SCA requires to authenticate the user using 2 out of following 3 authentication factors:
+According to Regulatory Technical Standards (RTS) of European Banking Authority, SCA requires to authenticate the user using 2 out of following 3 authentication factors:

 ![Strong Customer Authentication Factors](../assets/img/key-concepts/strong-customer-authentication-factors.png)

-- Knowledge factor: This is something the user knows, e.g., password, PIN, and security question.
+- Knowledge factor: This is something the user knows.
+For example, password, PIN, and security question.
-- Ownership factor: This is something the user has, e.g., ATM card, identity card, mobile phone, and security token.
+- Ownership factor: This is something the user has.
+For example, ATM card, identity card, mobile phone, and security token.
-- Inherence factor: This is something the user is/does, i.e., biometrics.
+- Inherence factor: This is something the user is/does.
+For example, biometrics.

+####Consumer Authentication
-<strong>Consumer Authentication</strong> is the term used in the Australia's Consumer Data Standards (CDS).
-According to
-CDS, Consumer Authentication requirements are as follows:
+is the term used in the Australia's Consumer Data Standards (CDS).
+According to CDS, Consumer Authentication requirements are as follows:

 - Requires to follow the redirect approach.
 - Uses One Time Password (OTP) in Identifier -First authentication flow.